TedHusted/awake/awake.md/awake.md

 Carla nods.
 “True.
 But we have another recording that passes AI detection, and the video was definitely modified.”

-“Originally,” says Noah, “I was just wondering if NTSB had found the phone.
+“Originally,” says Noah, “I just wanted to know if NTSB had found the phone.
 There might be another original copy of the Zoom meeting recording.
 Then the rest of the story unravelled.”

 “The request feels like it has a personal element, Dr. Harper.”
 Marquez made the statement feel like a question.